supersimplesuper/docs/website/docs/privacy_policy.md

 ## superapi.com.au collects Your personal information.

-superapi.com.au is a provider of the superapi.com.au an online software system that helps you or your employees by enabling staff onboarding efficiency, statutory compliance, payroll accuracy, and superannuation standard choice form automation, for Australian Businesses who are required to perform Statutory Obligations by law to offer a Superannuation Standard Choice Form to new employees.
+superapi.com.au is a provider of the superapi.com.au an online software system that helps you or your employees by enabling staff onboarding efficiency, statutory compliance, payroll accuracy, and superannuation standard choice form automation, for Australian Businesses who are required to perform statutory obligations by law to offer a Superannuation Standard Choice form to new employees.
 This enables employee commencement, and/or will support employees to provide the correct information to their employer in order to setup correct bank account details for payroll, declare a tax file number, and make Australian Superannuation Guarantee payments as part of their legal employment.

 The Service involves the storage of Data about a company or individual.
 That Data can include personal information.
 "Personal information" is information about an identifiable individual, and may include information such as the individual's name, email address, telephone number, bank account details, identity documents, superannuation fund, and publicly available web browsing data.